radiomicsgroup/SpinFlowSim/examples/tutorial1.md

 CODE_TO_BE_ADDED_SOON
 ```

 ## Synthesising vascular diffusion MRI signals
+Finally, once we have drawn a vascular network on histology, and used such data to initialise a _pipenet_ vascular network obkect, we can use it to generate realistic vascular dMRI signals!
+Continuing the example above, we now show you how to generate signals from the kidney vascular network initialised by previous script [_script01_initnet.py_](https://github.com/radiomicsgroup/SpinFlowSim/blob/main/examples/script01_initnet.py).

 **THIS PART OF THE TUTORIAL WILL BE ADDED IN THE COMING DAYS.
 APOLOGIES FOR THE INCONVENIENCE**